abstrnoah/dotfiles/README.md

 These dotfiles rely on the Nix package manager, however as of this writing some packages just need to be natively installed onto Ubuntu.
 Or they're needed to install Nix in the first place.
-Install the following packages with `apt-get` or your distribution's native package manager:
+Here are the crucial packages that you need to install without Nix, either with `apt-get` or your distribution's native package
+manager:
 - curl
 - git
 - __TODO__ ...